IMF's Lagarde says restructuring should suffice for Greek debt

 "We expect that China will have a growth rate of 6.8 percent.
 It may be a little less."
 The IMF did not believe growth would fall to 4 or 4.5 percent, as some foresaw.

-Noting that a drop in commodity prices had hit many emerging markets, she said those economies were "at the centre of our attention."
+Noting that a drop in commodity prices had hit many emerging markets, she said those economies were "at the center of our attention."

 ($1 = 0.8946 euros)